Contributed by Cobalt.

 4) a copy of the decision of the issuer’s shareholders’ meeting on amendments to the Articles of Association and the increase of its share capital;

-5) a resolution on submission of the listing application taken by the authorised management body of the issuer;
+5) a resolution on submission of the listing application taken by the authorized management body of the issuer;

-6) a prospectus registered with the Financial and Capital Market Commission or an offering document;
+6) a prospectus registered with the Bank of Latvia or an offering document;

-7) copies of audited annual reports for the last 3 years;
+7) copies of audited annual reports for the last three years;

 8) if an agreement with a member of Nasdaq Riga on market making for the securities of the issuer has been concluded, the information about the conclusion of the agreement and a description of the main provisions of the agreement;